Best Things to Do in Bordeaux for a Great Time in Southwest France!

 things to do in bordeaux

-The Grand Théâtre, also known as the Opéra National de Bordeaux, first opened its doors back in 1780 and since then it has been considered an architectural masterpiece with spectacular acoustics.
+The Grand Théâtre, also known as the Opéra National de Bordeaux, first opened its doors in 1780 and since then it has been considered an architectural masterpiece with spectacular acoustics.

 The theater features a Neoclassical facade with twelve spectacular Corinthian columns holding the statues of the muses and goddesses.

-Inside, the magnificent staircase was the model that also inspired the imposing grand staircase of Opéra Garnier in Paris.
+Inside, the magnificent staircase was the model that inspired the imposing grand staircase of Opéra Garnier in Paris.
 Besides, the auditorium features ceilings with impressive frescoes depicting the Arts, Greek gods, and the city of Bordeaux with its wine traditions.

 And if you also want to enjoy a performance, it is a good idea to check their calendar of events on the official website.